 What is endodontics?

 Endodontics is a branch of dentistry recognized by the American Dental Association involving treatment of the pulp (root canal) and surrounding tissues of the tooth.
 When you look at your tooth in the mirror, what you see is the crown.
 The rest of the tooth, the portion hidden beneath the gum line, is called the root.
 Though the outer portion of the root is a hard tissue called dentin, the inside channel or “root canal” contains a pulp of soft tissue, blood vessels and nerves.
 Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture or other problems, can severely damage the pulp.
-When that happens, an endodontic specialist, such as Dr. Grote, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
+When that happens, an endodontic specialist, such as Drs.
+Grote or Arif, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
 After successful endodontic treatment, the tooth continues to perform normally.

 What is an endodontist?

 Drs.
 Grote and Arif are endodontists – dentists who specialize in saving teeth by performing root canal treatment.
 Your family dentist is referring you to an endodontist because of his or her personal concern that you receive the highest quality care possible.

 A dentist becomes an endodontist by completing two or more years of advanced endodontic training in addition to dental school.
 An endodontists training focuses on root canals and related procedures, and therefore Drs.
 Grote and Arif have had extensive training in managing and relieving tooth pain, diagnosing oral and facial pain, treating traumatic injuries, and performing root canal treatment quickly and comfortably.